 This is a nationally approved vocational course that is recognised throughout Australia.

-Student work: Screen and Media (Film and Television stream)
+Student work: Screen and Media - Film and Television

-Check out this showreel to see projects by our screen and media students specialising in film and television.
+Check out this showreel to see projects by Swinburne's Screen and Media - Film and Television students.
 The course offers students a range of creative and technical skills in film and television production.